bricker0/SDG_Leaflet/README.md

 ## Prepare your data in QGIS
 Open your shapefile with the countries and joined data using QGIS. <br>
 Open the attribute table. <br>
-Please make sure you write down the goal, target, and indicator title year the data were collected and any other relevant info that you might want to include in the text on your website about the map. <br>
+Please make sure you write down the goal, target, and indicator title year the data were collected and any other relevant info that you might want to include in the text on your website about the map.
+This will go in the title and written description on your website. <br>
-The SDG value – if it is more than 2 decimal places, please convert the value to an integer.  <br>
+The SDG value – if it is more than 2 decimal places, please convert the value to an integer.
+Otherwise it will be too much information. <br>
 To do this –(there are a few different ways to do this - here is one) when the attribute table is open and editable –click field calculator. <br>
 Toggle “Create New Field” and name it SDG_Field<br>
 Then cut and paste this expression and replace SDG_Field with the name of the field with your SDG indicator in it. <br>